Rail fares in England and Wales shot up by 3.8% in March, the steepest increase since January 2013.

 She started her career at the Financial Times group, covering pensions and investments.

-She was also the resident money expert for the BBC Money 101 podcast and co-author of the e-careers personal finance course.
+She was also the resident money expert for the BBC Money 101 podcast.

 A well-known money and consumer journalist, Kalpana also often speaks at events.

 She is passionate about helping people be better with their money, save more and be smarter spenders.